-I joined the Medit team as the first version of the app was being released in the AppStore.
-This page will be updated with all the good stuff (and some of the bad) I learned from my time as designer there.
+I joined the talented Medit team just as the first version of the app was being released in the AppStore.
+This page will be updated with all the good stuff (and some of the bad!)
+I learned from my time as lead designer there.

 A stronger first impression

-For the first versions of our Home screen we tried the ever popular vertical infinite scroll.
-We quickly started noticing a few issues: screen became too cluttered.
+For the first versions of our Home screen we tried the ubiquitous vertical infinite scroll.
+After observing a few user sessions and looking at the analytics we were getting, we started noticing a few issues: the screen became too cluttered.
 Users were finding it too complicated.
 There was a disconnect from our marketing messages: we were promising this new thing and delivering the same old “feed” (boring!).

 Instead of making buttons bigger and adding pointers and helpers, we decided to take a step back.

-After some research a few good rounds of internal testing, we rolled out a new version of the home screen.
 Much more attractive and interactive, we use cards for featured content and important information and quick lists and carousels for the curated content.
+We moved some of the functionalities from that screen to different user journeys.
+Experience became much more focused.

-That ended up increasing the time spent in app (people were exploring more) and opened up possibilities for extra revenue through promoted content.
+That increased the time spent in app, with users taking more to explore.
+It also ended opening up possibilities for extra revenue through promoted content.

 A more dynamic brand